-Tuition and fees rose 8.8 percent for 2017-18 at Ohio Valley College of Technology, according to the latest disclosure from the U.S. Department of Education.
+Tuition and fees rose 1.9 percent for 2018-19 at Ohio Valley College of Technology, according to recent data from the U.S. Department of Education.

 The cost of attending